openebs/website/website/src/blogs/containerization-meetup-containers-for-storage-too.md

 author: Uma Mukkara
 author_info: Contributor at openebs.io, Co-founder & COO@MayaData.
 Uma led product development in the early days of MayaData (CloudByte).
 date: 15-01-2017
-tags: Containerized Storage, Docker, Kubernetes, Openebs, Storage Containerization
+tags: Containerized Storage, Docker, Kubernetes, OpenEBS, Storage Containerization
 excerpt: I had the opportunity to talk to a very good group of technologists, DevOPs users in the Digital Ocean Containerization Meetup .
 Docker 1.13 details and Kubernetes deployment tips were fantastics.
 ---